mechmotum/mechmotum.github.io/content/pages/guide.rst

   working there.
 - Request access to the lab's shared Google Drive from Jason.
 - Request to be added to the Github lab team organization: https://github.com/mechmotum.
-- We have the optional "Cheese for Thought" lunch every Thursday at 12:00, meet at the lab.
+- We have the optional "Cheese for Thought" lunch every Wednesday at 12:00, meet at the lab.
 This is a chance to discuss topics informally or have some good weather fun.
 - Every month we have a Friday afternoon lab tidying session at 16:30 and we go